-I'm lucky to have relatives who are great chefs and being able to grow up around them in China.
-When I started living on my own after college and cooking more for myself, I realize there was much more flexibility to cooking than there is to baking.
+I'm lucky to have relatives who are great home cooks and being able to grow up around them in China.
+When I started living on my own after college and cooking more for myself, I realized there was much more flexibility to cooking than there is to baking.
 While timing, temperature, and precision are key for many pastry recipes, cooking allows for testing and adjustment.

 I cooked relatively simple for myself, but after meeting a significant other who "eats to live," I was determined to make him foods that he would thoroughly enjoy.
-The both of us love Asian cuisines, and I was determined to not only learn the recipes of my childhood but to be able to adjust them to fit our busy schedules.
+Both of us love Asian cuisines and I was determined to not only learn the recipes of my childhood but to be able to adjust them to fit our busy schedules.
 My goal has always been to create easy Asian recipes for the time-conscious home cook.

 Additionally, many Chinese recipes still don't provide measurements.
 The ones that do often showcase ingredients as "a spoonful of this" and "a spoonful of that."
 My recipes come from watching my favorite dishes get made.
-I focus on the ingredients and their reactions with one another, and the final flavor.
-From there, I recreate these dishes at home with more precise measurements so every one can try them.
+I focus on the ingredients, their reactions with one another, and the final flavor.
+From there, I recreate these dishes at home with more precise measurements to make them more accessible to everyone!

 Why are you called The Floured Camera?

-I've always had a strong passion for photography-- picking up my first DSLR on eBay when I was 15.
-After I started baking, I realize I loved setting up flatlays for whatever I had baked that weekend.
-While I still love shooting portraitures, I realized my camera has shot more baked goods than people-- hence The Floured Camera.
+I've always had a strong passion for photography– picking up my first DSLR on eBay when I was 15.
+While I still love shooting portraitures, I realized my camera has shot more baked goods than people– hence The Floured Camera.

 Want to work with me?